 How To Get Your Music Played On The Radio

-Getting your tracks played on the radio can make a big impact on your career, so it’s important to approach radio stations in the right way, to give yourself the best chance of making it onto the airwaves.
-Airplay is tricky to secure, so be patient, make sure your tracks are water-tight and don’t be too discouraged if you don’t the results you want immediately.
+Getting your tracks played on the radio can make a big impact on your career and it's a key part of effectively releasing music in 2022, so it’s important to approach radio stations in the right way, to give yourself the best chance of making it onto the airwaves.
+Airplay is tricky to secure, so be patient, make sure your tracks are water-tight and don’t be too discouraged if you don’t see the results you want immediately.

 How to get your song on the radio

 When it comes to approaching radio stations, you need to know who to contact.

 If you’re targeting larger radio stations, you should find the contact details of whoever decides which tracks get played.
 This could be a specific DJ, or the station’s producer, program director or music director.
 If you’re approaching a smaller radio station, it’s likely they won’t have many staff on-board, so a generic contact (at) radiostation (dot) com should do the trick.

 Look on the station’s website or social media to get the contact details you need, or alternatively just give them a call and ask for the producer’s info (they may or may not give it to you - but it's worth a try!).

 Some stations will only accept submissions from certain sources or in a specific format, so do some research to make sure you're doing things the right way before sending anything.

 For example, BBC Introducing requires you to make an artist profile before you upload your tracks to their system.
 You can get started on how to submit music to BBC Introducing here!

 Have you found the contact details of the decision-makers at the stations you’re targeting, but there’s no clear information on how you can submit tracks?